ipodscott/acf-core/README.md

-# ACF Core plug-in
+# ACF Core plug in

 This is a self contained plugin that works with Advanced Custom Fields Pro.
-If ACF is installed this will add additional Gutenberg Blocks as well as letting users add, remove, or modify preexisting blocks.
+If ACF is installed this will add additional Gutenberg Blocks

 - Primary Content Block: A collapsable block that can be use to help manage any content.
 Helps with pages that are particularly long.
 - Accordion: A basic accordion with an component that the user add any kind of additional block